26. Command Line Utilities¶

 sysctl -d vfs.zfs.zio.use_uma vfs.zfs.zio.use_uma: Use uma(9) for ZIO allocations

-The ZFS tunables require a fair understanding of how ZFS works, meaning that you will be reading man pages and searching for the meaning of acronyms you are unfamiliar with.
+The ZFS tunables require a fair understanding of how ZFS works, meaning that reading man pages and searching for the meaning of acronyms is required.
 Do not change a tunable’s value without researching it first.
 If the tunable takes a numeric value (rather than 0 for no or 1 for yes), do not make one up.
 Instead, research examples of beneficial values that match your workload.

-If you decide to change any of the ZFS tunables, continue to monitor the system to determine the effect of the change.
-It is recommended that you test your changes first at the command line using sysctl.
+If any of the ZFS tunables are changed, continue to monitor the system to determine the effect of the change.
+Using sysctl at the command line to test the changes first is recommended.
 For example, to disable pre-fetch (i.e. change disable to 1 or yes):

 sysctl vfs.zfs.prefetch_disable=1 vfs.zfs.prefetch_disable: 0 -> 1

 The output will indicate the old value followed by the new value.
 If the change is not beneficial, change it back to the original value.
-If the change turns out to be beneficial, you can make it permanent by creating a sysctl using the instructions in Tunables.
+If the change turns out to be beneficial, it can be made permanent by creating a sysctl using the instructions in Tunables.

 FreeNAS® includes the tw_cli command line utility for providing controller, logical unit, and drive management for AMCC/3ware ATA RAID Controllers.
 The supported models are listed in the man pages for the twe(4) and twa(4) drivers.